monopole/mdrip/README.md

 Labels are just words beginning with `@` in the comment.

-The first label on a block is slightly special in that it is reported as the block's name for various purposes.
-If no labels are present, a unique label will be generated for these purposes.
+The first label on a block is slightly special in that it is treated as the block's _name_ for various purposes.
+If no labels are present, a block name is generated for these purposes.

-## Demonstrations
+## Demonstrations and Tutorial Development

-`mdrip` is a handy way to demonstrate command line procedures.
+`mdrip` and [`tmux`] provide a handy way to develop and demonstrate command line procedures.

 Render a markdown web app like this:
 <!-- @serveTutorial -->